Tappecue Touch Wi-Fi BBQ Thermometer Review

 The Tappecue can be considered the original WiFi BBQ thermometer.
 It was the first marketable WiFi device to hit the market several years ago, and it’s still largely considered one of the best in the business.
-Thanks to the folks at Tappecue for sending us one of these to look over.
+They recently released the AirProbe 2, a single wireless probe capable of monitoring ambient and internal temperatures simultaneously.

 The Touch model builds on the success of the original, but this time around adds a touch screen to make setup and use easier and more intuitive.

 Let’s see how this model stacks up with the original Tappecue and the other WiFi thermometers out there.

 What’s so special about the Tappecue Touch, and what does it come with?

 - 4 Probe Channels for monitoring meat and ambient temperatures (Can accommodate 8 probes with splitters).